 We have worked consistently at Cornish College to meet these challenges and develop approaches that are attuned to the characteristics and needs of young adolescents.
 We adopt the following strategies:

-In Years 7 and 8, all students are engaged in a common core curriculum that provides a strong foundation for future studies, hence it can be known as the foundation sequence.
-Discipline based learning is still at the heart of our inquiries; students have classes in English, Humanities, Mathematics and Science and the integration of these disciplines means that teachers work with students to make connections in their learning.
+In Year 7, all students are engaged in a common core curriculum that provides a strong foundation for future studies, hence it can be known as the foundation sequence.
+Discipline-based learning is still at the heart of our inquiries; all students have classes in English, Humanities, Mathematics and Science and the integration of these disciplines means that teachers work with students to make connections in their learning.
 Inquiry learning allows students to apply their knowledge and skills in many ways, thus helping them learn in a meaningful context.

-In addition to these subjects, all Year 7 and 8 students also participate in Physical Education, Personal Sustainability, Religious Education, Music, Drama, Materials Technology and Food Technology and Art.
+Additionally, all Year 7 students also participate in Physical Education, Personal Sustainability, Religious Education, Music, Drama, Materials Technology and Food Technology and Visual Arts.
 In a global age, we encourage all students to develop skills in foreign languages.
-Year 7 and 8 students study French or Japanese.
+Year 7 students study French or Japanese.

-In Year 9 the program is made up of three main sections: Cores Studies; Breadth Studies and a specially designed enrichment program.
+In Years 8 and 9, the program is made up of three main sections: Cores Studies, Super Studies and a specially-designed enrichment program.
 All three sections of the program are intertwined, with each section providing the students with the opportunity to draw links and further develop the themes and concepts investigated.

-Our Breadth Studies Elective program is again another way we meet the challenges that arise in the Middle Years.
-Each elective is timetabled for a half day (morning and afternoon) one day per week.
-This day consists of two extended sessions for Years 9 and 10.
-This provides time for students to plan and develop authentic and rich projects without interruption.
-The Breadth Studies program provides foundation skills and understandings for subsequent studies at senior years, as well as promoting engagement and developing individual talents.
+Each elective is timetabled for a half-day (morning and afternoon) one day per week.
+These extended sessions provide time for students to plan and develop authentic and rich projects without interruption.
+The Super Studies program provides foundation skills and understanding for subsequent studies at senior years, as well as promoting engagement and developing individual talents.

-The Make a Difference Experience in Thailand is the culmination of Year 9, where our students authentically explore our guiding principle that “a sustainable world depends on knowledgeable, active citizens making a difference.”
+The globally-focused enrichment program Make a Difference Experience comprising a cultural immersion trip to South East Asia, is the culmination of Year 9.
+This journey invites our students to authentically explore our guiding principles that ‘a meaningful cultural exchange is reciprocal and involves both learning from others and sharing what you have to offer from others,’ and that ‘a sustainable world depends on knowledgeable, active citizens making a difference’.